 Don’t panic yet; keep reading.

-The cash balance plan document will indicate an interest crediting rate for the plan which provides the targeted earnings for the plan assets each year.
+The cash balance plan document will indicate a guaranteed interest crediting rate for the plan, which provides the targeted investment gain for the plan assets each year.
 Typically, a rate of 3-5% is used for this purpose.
-If the plan assets underperform for the year this can result in an increase in the required contribution, and the reverse is true as well—if the investment earnings are higher than anticipated this may reduce the required contribution for the year.
+If the plan assets underperform for the year, the result is an increase in the required contribution.
+The reverse is true as well—if the investment earnings are higher than anticipated, this may reduce the required contribution for the year.

 To make this more manageable from year to year, the actuary who completes the calculations can “smooth” the required contributions over several years.
-In addition, there are many investment vehicles established to serve this purpose and the plan’s financial advisor would assist with the selection.
+In addition, there are many investment vehicles established specifically to serve this purpose, and the plan’s investment professional can assist with the selection.

 A combo plan design can be a powerful tool for retirement savings and tax planning.
-As you consider whether this plan type might be a good fit for your business there are many items to weigh and review.
-We are glad to discuss the details with you and collaborate with your plan’s financial advisor and CPA to ensure the ultimate design that’s implemented is the best fit to meet your needs.
+As you consider whether this plan type might be a good fit for your business, there are many items to weigh and review.
+We are glad to discuss the details with you and collaborate with your plan’s investment professional and CPA to ensure the ultimate design that is implemented is the best fit to meet your needs.